 I wasn’t sure if I should use the soap nozzle first to help combat the mildew build up.
 I chose the 25º green nozzle for my project and figured I would test it and if it worked, proceed without pressure washer soap and soaking first.

 The 25º green nozzle worked perfectly for the job so I just stuck with that.
 I worked the nozzle spray slowly up and down from the top of the brick wall down to the bottom.
 Once I was down with a section, I would go back and spot treat the areas I missed or that were stubborn.
 The green mildew washed away and showed very dramatic results.
 I honestly wasn’t even aware how dirty it was until I started cleaning!
-Once I had done the wall with good results, I did the part of the brick house that abuts the wall using extra care to keep a good distance and be gentle.
+After I finished the brick wall with good results, I proceeded the part of the brick house that abuts the wall.
+I used extra care to keep the power head at a good distance and keep the spray gentle.

-I did the aggregate drive that the wall sits atop in sections to match the wall parts of the wall that were done..
+I did the aggregate drive that the wall sits atop in sections to match the wall parts of the wall that were done.
 The results were again dramatic as it washed away the grime that has built up over the years.
-I worked in long strips to the side and away from the base of the wall so that if any pebble happened to break free it would be blown away from me.
+I worked in long strips to the side and away from the base of the wall.
+This helped ensure that if any pebble happened to break free it would be blown away from me.

 It took me about an hour one day to get half done.
 And an hour the next day to finish up.
 I got pretty wet and grimy while I was working.

 Finally, I power washed the tips of the flower bed timbers that were exposed.
-The tips were pretty grimy and took several goings over but the flat part of the board came immediately clean with each swipe.
+The tips were pretty grimy and took several goings over.
+However, the flat part of the board came immediately clean with each swipe.

-My final WORX pressure washer review of the 1600 PSI electric unit is that it is plenty powerful enough to conquer all your household cleaning needs.
-It is also easy enough for a me to use as a first time pressure washer user.
+My final WORX pressure washer review of the 1600 PSI electric unit is that it has more than enough power to conquer all your household cleaning needs.
+It also has user-friendly features that make it easy enough for a me to use as a first time pressure washer user.
 The wheeled cart stores everything neatly and rolls easily along with you as your project progresses.
 I am very happy with the WORX electric pressure washer.

+This WORX power washer is great for a variety of outdoor cleaning chores.
 You can get one for yourself at your local home improvement store, at the WORX website (link above) or through amazon.
 Share your project photos at #familyfocusblog and #worx!
+I hope you enjoyed my WORX WG604 review and let me know if you have any question @familyfocusblog!
+Don’t you just love how much less time projects take when you are using the right power tools?